Finding Group Homes for Mentally Ill Adults

 - Many states have mental health boards.
 To see if yours does, simply search "mental health board" and add your state.
 These can point people in the direction they need to find such things as group housing for mentally ill adults.

 - If you already have a mental health provider, talk to him/or her about group housing.
-Often, they can help facilitate the process (Types of Mental Health Counselors: Finding A Good One).
+Often, they can help facilitate the process.

 Finding group housing for the mentally ill, whether such settings are transitional, supportive, or supported, is well worth the effort.
 The compassionate and accommodating environments of group housing go a long way in helping people develop the skills they need to transcend the problems created by mental illness.